C-D-Lewis/chunky-fargate/README.md

 > create a top-level `chunky-fargate` directory, where all concerned world,
 > scene, and output render files will be located.

-Next, set your own pre-existing S3 bucket name in the `terraform/main.tf` file for your Terraform state files.
+First, set your own pre-existing S3 bucket name in the `terraform/main.tf` file for your Terraform state files.

 Then, create the basic infrastructure resources required (ECR, ECS, IAM, etc.)